4 Common Visual Merchandising Mistakes that Retailers Must Avoid

 Poor Window Displays

 The window display of the store is one of the most integral factors that initially attracts a customer towards your store.
 However, not utilizing this space effectively could prove to be a grave mistake for brands.
-It is essential to include key elements of visual merchandising such as proper lighting, props, and color combinations in the store window.
-It should be also ensured that the window display is being changed regularly both in terms of the product and the props used.
+As part of your visual merchandising efforts, it is essential to include key components such as proper lighting, props, and color combinations in the store window.
+It should also be ensured that the window display is being changed regularly, both in terms of the product and the props used.

 Understocking or Overstocking of Products